-One person will be assigned to keep toilets and common areas in the main dome (EGRIP) or toilets and kitchen tent at Renland clean.
+One or two persons will be assigned to keep toilets and common areas in the main dome clean.

-Terms of reference for the EGRIP 2017 Field Season (formal control and command)
+Terms of reference for the EGRIP 2018 Field Season (formal control and command)

 During the field season J.P.
 Steffensen, Anders Svensson, Bo Vinther and Dorthe Dahl-Jensen will be Field Leaders at EGRIP having formal command & responsibility of operations in camp.
 All field participants must follow all instructions from the Field Leaders (The Field Leader role is similar to the role of a captain of a ship at sea).